A complete guide to UK universities for international students

 How long do undergraduate degrees last in the UK?

 One of the most noticeable differences is the length of undergraduate degrees.
-In England, Wales and Northern Ireland undergraduate programmes typically last 3 years whereas whereas Scotland typically offers 4-year undergraduate degrees.

 The Scottish system is more flexible in the early years, allowing students to explore a broader range of subjects before specialising.
 This is similar to the Liberal Arts model in the United States and can suit students who are still refining their academic interests.
 Elsewhere in the UK, courses are more structured and there is less potential for changing subjects or exploring different specialisations over the course of your degree.

-Curriculum and teaching style in UK universities
+How curriculum and teaching styles in UK universities are for international students

 Prestigious universities such as Oxford and Cambridge use the tutorial system as their main teaching method, prioritising regular, small group (or even one-to-one) sessions with a tutor.
 Students are expected to complete work before each tutorial and then engage in detailed discussions to develop a deeper understanding of the subject.